Surfaces of section for geodesic flows of closed surfaces: Preliminaries

 \begin{Lemma} Let $(M,g)$ be an orientable Riemannian surface, and $\gamma:S^1\hookrightarrow M$ a simple closed geodesic with conjugate points.
 Then, for any open neighborhood $U\subset M$ of $\gamma$, any connected component $V\subset U\setminus\gamma$ contains a smooth embedded circle $\zeta:S^1\hookrightarrow V$ homotopic to $\gamma$ within $U$ such that $L(\zeta)<L(\gamma)$.

 \end{Lemma}

-On an orientable Riemannian surface, a non-degenerate closed geodesic is a waist if and only if it does not have conjugate points, see for instance \cite[Lemma~4.1(iii) and Prop.~4.2(iii)]{De-Philippis:2022wz}.
-In particular, a non-degenerate waist $\gamma$ is hyperbolic, and the corresponding orbit $\dot\gamma$ of the geodesic flow $\phi_t$ has a stable manifold
+On an orientable Riemannian surface, a non-degenerate simple closed geodesic is a waist if and only if it does not have conjugate points, see for instance \cite[Lemma~4.1(iii) and Prop.~4.2(iii,vii)]{De-Philippis:2022wz}.
+Moreover, a non-degenerate waist $\gamma$ is hyperbolic, see for instance \cite[Theorem~3.4.2]{Klingenberg:1995aa}, and the corresponding orbit $\dot\gamma$ of the geodesic flow $\phi_t$ has a stable manifold